Policy and overview on equipment and field gear.

 The MO-2 filter was produced from 1943 until the mid 1950's and was slightly smaller and lighter than the other filters.
 During the war it was used with the ShM-1 mask.

 The bag distinguished by its two small external pouches on the sides M1936, which held the individual decontamination kit and demisting wax, was associated with the pre and early war T-5 and T-4/Mod 0-8 variants and was the largest of the wartime issue bags.
 It is often referred by the post war misnomer of the BN gas mask bag.
-Bags for the MT-4 and MO-2 filters and ShM-1 masks, the M1940 variants were without any external side pouches.
+Bags for the MT-4 and MO-2

 Internally, the bags were generally divided into three distinctive smaller compartments in which to store the various components i.e. mask, hose, filter and also a small pocket for spare mask lens and demisting wax.
 In the bottom of the compartment for the filter, a metal concertina coil spring was fixed to prevent fouling of the filter intake when in use inside the bag.The original issue patterns for these gas masks bags were of good construction and quality.
 During 1942 simplified economy gas mask bags were introduced and were made from various inferior materials, fastenings, buttons,toggles and wooden blocks replacing the internal metal spring etc and gradually replaced stocks of previous issues.